MSS-PAE: Saving Autoencoder-based Outlier Detection from Unexpected Reconstruction: Preliminary and Related Works

 where $|| \cdot ||_{2}$ denotes the L2-norm.

-As introduced above, an AE first transforms the input $\mathbf{x}$ to the latent $\mathbf{z}$, then transforms $\mathbf{z}$ to the output $\hat{\mathbf{x}}$.
+AE first transforms the input $\mathbf{x}$ to the latent $\mathbf{z}$, then transforms $\mathbf{z}$ to the output $\hat{\mathbf{x}}$.
 The dimension of the latent presentation $\mathbf{z}$ is designed to be smaller than the input layer.
-It served as a bottleneck layer, allowing only the most important information to pass through \cite{thompson2002implicit}.
-Thus, the AE is forced to capture the most critical features of the data to better reconstruct the input.
+It served as a bottleneck, allowing only critical information to pass through \cite{thompson2002implicit}.
+Thus, the AE is forced to capture the key features of the data to better reconstruct the input.

 Considering a dataset that contains both inliers and outliers.
 Inliers are abundant and generally showed similar patterns, thus their features can easily be learned by an AE.
-Outliers are few and different in the dataset, hence their features are difficult for an AE to summarize.
-As a consequence, inliers can be reconstructed with low errors by the AE, but high reconstruction errors for outliers.
+Outliers are few and different in the dataset, hence their features are difficult for an AE to learn.
+As a consequence, inliers tend to be reconstructed with lower error margins, but outliers tend to have higher reconstruction errors.